TosbackCgusBridge-Bot/CGUs-versions/Bathandbodyworks/Privacy Policy.md

 We may at times facilitate easy access to third-party sites, like social networking sites and other sites that host user-generated content.
 This may include easy click-through access or even "single-sign on" to these sites.
 The privacy policies of these third parties apply to the information collected by the third parties at these sites.

-Our privacy policy, too, will apply at these sites if we display our content and feature our privacy policy there-but only to the extent that you directly provide us with your personal information, or we collect or observe this information through technology (as described above in Information We Observe or Collect through Technology).
-In these cases, we will display or link our privacy policy and terms and conditions.
+Our privacy policy, too, will apply at these sites if we display our content and feature our privacy policy there--but only to the extent that you directly provide us with your personal information, or we collect or observe this information through technology (as described above in Information We Observe or Collect through Technology).
+In these cases, we may display or link our privacy policy and terms and conditions.
 For example, you may find a third-party social media site (e.g., Facebook) where you can interact with us through a frame, e.g., you may virtually enter the frame to buy BBW products.
-In this example, our displayed or linked privacy policy would apply to activities within that frame. the third-party's privacy policy would apply otherwise.
+In this example, our displayed or linked privacy policy would apply to activities within that frame. however, the third-party's privacy policy would apply otherwise.
 Check all applicable policies when visiting such sites.

 Note too, the social media sites where Bath &.
-Body Works has it social media pages may provide aggregate information and analysis to us about visitors' use of these social media pages.
+Body Works has a BBW social media page may provide aggregate information and analysis to us about visitors' use of these social media pages.
 The analysis that is provided allows us to better understand and analyze our user growth, general demographic information about the users of our social media pages and interaction with content on our social media pages.

  **4. Third-Party Rewards or Membership Programs**